 Singapore 2000 to 2020

-I know Singapore is a fast developing nation but that’s really fast.
+I know Singapore is a fast-developing nation, but that’s really fast.

-Hong Kong’s Kowloon Peninsula 1964 to 2016
+Hong Kong’s Kowloon Peninsula.
+1964 to 2016

 Nice if you’re into apartments.

-Main and Delaware St in Kansas City, MO 1906 vs 2015
+Main and Delaware St in Kansas City, MO.
+1906 vs 2015

 This one is particularly heartbreaking.

-Greenpoint, Brooklyn 1916 and 2021
+Greenpoint, Brooklyn, 1916 and 2021

 It’s pretty incredible how many cars exist now.
 Not to mention the existence of streetcars/trams.
 That’s what you get when automobile companies lobby the government, though.

-Hiroshima 1945 to 2020
+Hiroshima.
+1945 and 2020

 All the radiation from the bomb dissipated a long, long time ago.
 Living in Hiroshima and visiting as a tourist is totally safe.
 On the other hand, Fukushima is still highly contaminated nearly 10 years after the disaster and is practically a ghost town.